Aldabra – realm of giant tortoises

 Here are no sources of freshwater and the island is hard to access.
 Thus Aldabra has not been inhabited by numerous people and its ecosystem is nearly intact.
 Atoll was well known to medieval Arab seafarers and the name given by Arabs was accepted (with some changes) by the Europeans as well.
 At the end of the 19th century here was established a short-lived colony but almost nothing remains of it today.
 Currently, some structures are located in Picard Island (one of Aldabra islands), where some 12 scientists and wardens are living.

 Tourism here is heavily controlled and limited.
 On average here come some 900 tourists per year, but a vast majority of the island is not accessible to them.

 Unique animals and plants

-The ecosystem of Aldabra is among the most important ones in the word for the studies of the evolution of life.
+The ecosystem of Aldabra is among the most important ones in the world for the studies of the evolution of life.

 In Aldabra live some 100,000 or even 150,000 giant tortoises – estimates are different.
 This is the largest population of tortoises in the world.
 This is also the only land ecosystem where tortoises are dominating – these calm and slow reptiles here are at the top of the food chain even if they are strictly herbivorous.

 Not always it was like this – in the Late Pleistocene on the island lived also local species of horned crocodile – Aldabrachampsus dilophus – but now it is extinct.
 It is highly possible that later here lived also larger crocodiles – there have been found damaged bones of these large tortoises and the small Aldabrachampsus could not inflict such damage.